jlguenego/node-expose-sspi/doc/Kerberos.md

 The SSO authentication should be in Kerberos.
 If you set in the `server.js` file

 ```
-global.debug = true;
+sso.config.debug = true;
 ```
-You should see the token exchanged and the protocol name used (Kerberos).
+You should see some logs about the token exchanged and the protocol name used (Kerberos).

 ## Author